Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Properties of geodesics in the glued map

-Note that we do not prove that the fraction of time that a $Q_{\op{zip}}$ geodesic spends in $\bdy Q_- \cup \bdy Q_+$ tends to $0$ as $n\rta\infty$.
+Note that we do not prove that the fraction of time that a $Q_{\op{zip}}$ geodesic spends in $\bdy Q_- \cup \bdy Q_+$ tends to~$0$ as $n\rta\infty$.
+Rather, Proposition~\ref{prop-geodesic-away} only implies that the fraction of time that a $Q_{\op{zip}}$ geodesic spends in $\partial Q_- \cup \partial Q_+$ is uniformly bounded away from $1$.
 In our application of Proposition~\ref{prop-geodesic-away}, we will take limits in the same order as in the case of Proposition~\ref{prop-lipschitz-path}.
-Thus, as in the case of Proposition~\ref{prop-lipschitz-path}, we do not have to send $\beta \rta 0$ in order to get an event which occurs with probability close to 1.
+Thus, as in the case of Proposition~\ref{prop-lipschitz-path}, we do not have to send $\beta \rta 0$ in order to get an event which occurs with probability close to $1$.

 The proofs of Propositions~\ref{prop-lipschitz-path} and~\ref{prop-geodesic-away} proceed via similar arguments.
 We will show in Section~\ref{sec-geo-iterate} that, roughly speaking, the following is true.
 If we grow the glued peeling clusters $\{\dot Q^j\}_{j\in\BB N}$ started from a given arc $\BB A \subset \mcl E(\bdy Q_-\cup \bdy Q_+)$, then with high probability there exists a radius $r \in \BB N$ which is not too much bigger than $(\#\BB A)^{1/2}$ such that a certain ``good" event occurs.
-In the case of Proposition~\ref{prop-lipschitz-path}, this event corresponds to the existence of a path which crosses $\bdy Q_-\cup \bdy Q_+$ at most once and whose length is at most a constant times $r$.
-In the case of Proposition~\ref{prop-geodesic-away}, this event amounts to the requirement that a $Q_{\op{zip}}$-geodesic from $\bdy \dot Q^{J_r}$ to $\BB A$ must make an excursion away from $\bdy Q_- \cup \bdy Q_+$ of time length at least a small constant times $r$.
+In the case of Proposition~\ref{prop-lipschitz-path}, this event corresponds to the existence of a path in $Q_{\op{zip}}$ between any two points of $\bdy \dot Q^{J_r}$ which crosses $\bdy Q_-\cup \bdy Q_+$ at most once and whose length is at most a constant times $r$.
+In the case of Proposition~\ref{prop-geodesic-away}, this event amounts to the requirement that every $Q_{\op{zip}}$-geodesic from a point of $\bdy \dot Q^{J_r}$ to a point near $\BB A$ must make an excursion away from $\bdy Q_- \cup \bdy Q_+$ of time length at least a small constant times $r$.
 In Section~\ref{sec-geo-proof}, we will prove Propositions~\ref{prop-lipschitz-path} and~\ref{prop-geodesic-away} by arguing that most of the intersection of the geodesic with the SAW can be covered by the good scales of Section~\ref{sec-geo-iterate}.